 Vincent Counathe

-Before joining Cornell, I completed my Master’s in Statistics & Machine Learning at Université Paris-Saclay (Institut de Mathématiques d'Orsay), where I worked at the intersection of high-dimensional statistics, machine learning and computer science, under the supervision of Florent Krzakala, Lenka Zdeborová, and Christophe Giraud.
+Before Cornell, I completed my Master's in Statistics and Machine Learning at Université Paris-Saclay (Institut de Mathématiques d'Orsay), where I worked on high-dimensional statistics and machine learning with Florent Krzakala, Lenka Zdeborová, and Christophe Giraud.

 Email / CV / GitHub